1922 New Mexico A&M Aggies football team

 The 1922 New Mexico A&M Aggies football team was an American football team that represented New Mexico College of Agriculture and Mechanical Arts (now known as New Mexico State University) during the 1922 college football season.
 In their third and final year under head coach Dutch Bergman, the Aggies compiled a 6–2 record and outscored all opponents by a total of 210 to 53.
-The team played its home games on Miller Field.
+The team played home games on Miller Field.